Department of Health - Medicaid Program

 - Claims processing and payments to the Maryland Health care providers

 - Eligibility verification of Maryland citizens for Medicaid program

 - Reporting various Medicaid program information to State and Federal government agencies (CMS)

 - Support the network and devices of MDH and its users.

-GCOM has established an outstanding reputation of delivering innovative, tailored technology solutions with a focus on modernizing legacy IT systems.
-We combine the scale to support large complex projects with the agility and accessibility of a smaller company giving state and local leaders a third option when looking for a partner to their technology challenges.
-Our reputation for innovation and reliability has been earned by helping clients leverage cutting edge technology while mitigating risk.
+GCOM has established an outstanding reputation for delivering innovative, tailored technology solutions focusing on modernizing legacy IT systems.
+We combine the scale to support large complex projects with smaller company's agility and accessibility, giving state and local leaders a third option when looking for a partner to their technology challenges.
+Our reputation for innovation and reliability has been earned by helping clients leverage cutting-edge technology while mitigating risk.
 Our team collectively brings decades of successful government experience to the table.
-GCOM combines its experience and domain expertise with user-centric design for solutions that improve agency performance, accessibility and transparency.
+GCOM combines its experience and domain expertise with user-centric design for solutions that improve agency performance, accessibility, and transparency.